Why Sitchin’s Alien Ancient Astronaut Hypothesis Is Wrong

 According to the Electronic Corpus Of Sumerian Literature maintained by Oxford University, the Anunnaki appear in at least 182 lines of Sumerian Literature.

-Whilst they are referred to as Gods in Sumerian literature, there is no reference or connection between the Anunnaki and the Planet Nibiru.
+Whilst they are referred to as Gods in Sumerian literature, there is no reference or connection between the Anunnaki and the Planet Nibiru as claimed by Zechariah Sitchin’s Ancient Astronaut Theory.

-In particular, the Sumerians themselves did not believe that the Anunnaki descended from the Planet Nibiru which orbits every 3 600 years.
+In particular, the Sumerians themselves did not believe what Ancient Astronaut Theorists claim that the Anunnaki descended from the Planet Nibiru which orbits every 3 600 years.

-The references to the Anunnaki and Nibiru by Sitchin appear to be a distortion of Sumerian Astronomy and literature which becomes clearer once Nibiru is understood in accordance with actual Sumerian Astronomy.
+The references to the Anunnaki and Nibiru in support of the Ancient Astronaut Theory are a wrong distortion of Sumerian Astronomy and literature which becomes clearer once Nibiru is understood in accordance with actual Sumerian Astronomy.

 Sumerian Astronomy, the Anunnaki & Nibiru Connection

-The Mula.Pin Tablet contains the Astronomical knowledge of the Sumerians.
+The Mula.Pin Tablet contains the Astronomical knowledge of the Sumerians, and its contents also suggest that the Ancient Astronaut Hypothesis is incorrect.

 In this Tablet, Nibiru is recognised specifically as one of the 7 Planets which the Sumerians knew of, which were Mercury, Venus, Mars, Jupiter, Saturn, the Sun and the Earth.

-As such, Nibiru was not the name of a 12th Planet of the Sumerians but one of the 7 Planets they already recognised and observed, Sitchin’s Cuneiform Translation Errors.
+As such, Nibiru was not the name of a 12th Planet of the Sumerians as claimed by Ancient Astronaut Theorists.
+Instead, it was just one of the 7 Planets the Sumerians already recognised and observed.

-The term Nibiru meant a place of the crossing and could be associated with any Planet during the Equinox, Sitchin’s Cuneiform Translation Errors.
+The term Nibiru meant a place of the crossing and could be associated with any Planet during the Equinox.
+It was not considered an additional Planet beyond Pluto as claimed by the Ancient Astronaut Hypothesis because the last observable Planet to the Sumerians was Saturn.

-Cylinder VA243 is cited by Sitchin as proof that the Sumerians had knowledge of 12 Planets.
+Cylinder VA243 is often used by Ancient Astronaut Theorists as proof that the Sumerians had knowledge of 12 Planets.

 However, on closer inspection, the seal’s inscription does not at all refer to Gods of the 12th Planet, but actually depicts a Star Constellation according to standard Sumerian iconography.